fmaste/Haskell/doc/TypeCheckingAndInference.md

 ## Let/Where-Bound Polymorphism

-Sorry to tell you that in any language using the Hindley-Milner type system a function cannot polymorphic when bounded inside a lambda abstraction.
+Sorry to tell you that in any language using the Hindley-Milner type system a function cannot be polymorphic when bounded inside a lambda abstraction.

 ```haskell
 letBound :: (Int, Char)